Construction Management Major

 |ECON 105||Elements of Economics (May satisfy general education category B and G)||3|

 |or FIN 320||Principles of Finance|

 Students must apply for the minor through the College of Business and maintain a minimum 2.50 cumulative GPA to be eligible to enroll in all 300/400 level courses offered by the College of Business

 - A student must complete at least 60 semester credits of professional level course work in his/her program while in residence and enrolled in the college.
 Students transferring into the college from programs with professional accreditation are exempt from this residency requirement but are subject to the residency requirement of NDSU.

-A minor in Business Administration with a CGPA of 2.50 is required to graduate with a B.S. in Construction Management.
+An overall minimum CGPA of 2.50 and a minor in Business Administration with a minor GPA of 2.50 are required to graduate with a B.S. in Construction Management.